deeshabhavsar/EmoRead/README.md

 - **[React](https://reactjs.org/)** — Front-end framework
 - **[SpeechBrain](https://github.com/speechbrain/speechbrain?tab=readme-ov-file)** — PyTorch-based speech toolkit used for emotion detection
 - *Node.js* — Backend and development environment
 - *Gemini API* — Emotion analysis from audio input
+- *Google genai"

 > *Note:* SpeechBrain and Gemini API are public frameworks; credit is given to their respective authors.
 All core application logic, front-end design, and integration were implemented by me.